 Kink & BDSM have become part of mainstream conversations lately.
-But what really is Kink?
-Is it a safe practice?
+But what really is kink?
+Are BDSM practices safe?
 Can people with a history of sexual trauma engage in such practices without being further traumatised?

-Informed by the latest psychology research & evidence-based theories (Neuroplasticity, Internal Family Systems, Play therapy Attachment theory) give you a deeper understanding of the therapeutic potential of kink and erotic play.
+Informed by psychology research & evidence-based theories this training gives you a deeper understanding of the therapeutic potential of kink and erotic play.

 What do people find appealing about kink?

 Who is in control of the scene and safety?

 Safe, Sane & Consensual, or is it?

 Therapeutic potentials of kink (informed by Attachment theory, Neuroplasticity, Internal Family Systems, Sensorimotor psychotherapy)

 Dates: Available for 3 months from the date of purchase

 Venue: Online recording

 Frequently Asked questions: